dnzc/MathsProjects/logOfPrimes/README.md

 ![Main Result](result.png)

-This project explains the derivation and forms a conjecture that the above formula is true for any irrational value of log_p(q) :
+This project explains the derivation and forms a conjecture that the above formula is true for any positive irrational value c in place of log_p(q) :

 ![Conjecture](conjecture.png)